boldthemes/wp-juggler-server/README.md

 With WP Juggler you can:

 - Track [WP Health and WP Debug](https://wordpress.org/documentation/article/site-health-screen/) info for all your WordPress sites
-- Seamlessly login into wp-admin panels of your sites with a single click
+- Seamlessly login into wp-admin panel of your sites with a single click
 - Set up uptime monitor and receive alerts when your sites stop responding
-- Manage your WordPress plugins - update, activate and deactivate them in bulk actions from a central point
+- Manage your WordPress plugins - update, activate and deactivate them in bulk from a central point
 - Host your own plugins in your network and update them as if they were hosted on wordpress.org
 - For additional security, [verify checksums](https://developer.wordpress.org/cli/commands/plugin/verify-checksums/) of installed plugins, themes and WP Core and receive alerts on all failed checks
 - Track [known vulnerabilities](https://www.wpvulnerability.com/) of current versions of your plugins and themes and avoid being hacked